Anna-w23/AdtdIT-Projekt-/README.md

 With SpaceMate, we elevate the quality of space‑tourism preparation to a new level:

 ### ⭐ **Clarity for Customers**
-Tourists always know what comes next — no confusion, no missed steps.
+Space tourists always know what comes next - no confusion, no missed steps.

 ### ⭐ **Efficiency for Staff**
-Doctors, trainers and process managers benefit from structured workflows and fewer manual tasks.
+Process Managers, doctors and trainers benefit from structured workflows and fewer manual tasks.

 ### ⭐ **Safety Through Standardization**
 Consistent processes reduce risk and support reliable decision‑making.